 - 3.6.1 The Scottish Ministers will make land available to the contractor for construction of the Project.
-The land and rights in land the Scottish Ministers intend to acquire or use are shown in the book of reference and on the maps, plans and sections which accompany the Forth Crossing Bill. - 3.6.2 Prior to the start of construction, the contractor will accurately identify the land area to be occupied by the construction works.
-In addition to the land made available by the Scottish Ministers, the contractor may provide additional areas to facilitate their own construction methods for the Project, subject to obtaining the necessary approvals. - 3.6.3 Where the contractor proposes to make additional land available to facilitate their construction methods for the Project, an environmental impact assessment of the use of this land will be undertaken, as may be necessary, to ensure any impacts due to construction are line with those described in the Environmental Statement, and enable appropriate mitigation measures to be implemented. - 3.6.4 Some land will only be made available by the Scottish Ministers temporarily to facilitate construction of the Project.
+The land and rights in land the Scottish Ministers intend to acquire or use are shown in the book of reference and on the maps, plans and sections which accompany the Forth Crossing Bill. - 3.6.2 The Scottish Ministers will provide advance notification of taking entry to land to owners and occupiers of such land in accordance with the requirements of the Forth Crossing Bill. - 3.6.3 Prior to the start of construction, the contractor will accurately identify the land area to be occupied by the construction works.
+In addition to the land made available by the Scottish Ministers, the contractor may provide additional areas to facilitate their own construction methods for the Project, subject to obtaining the necessary approvals. - 3.6.4 Where the contractor proposes to make additional land available to facilitate their construction methods for the Project, an environmental impact assessment of the use of this land will be undertaken, as may be necessary, to ensure any impacts due to construction are line with those described in the Environmental Statement, and enable appropriate mitigation measures to be implemented.
+The contractor will consult with local authorities and other relevant statutory bodies listed in paragraph 1.7.7 of this CoCP regarding the environmental impact assessment and any mitigation to be provided to ensure the environmental impact of the use of additional land remains in line with that described in the Environmental Statement. - 3.6.5 Some land will only be made available by the Scottish Ministers temporarily to facilitate construction of the Project.
 These areas are defined in the book of reference and maps, plans and sections which accompany the Forth Crossing Bill.
 The contractor will undertake a joint survey of any land made available temporarily by the Scottish Ministers with the relevant landowner, or their representative, to record the condition of the land prior to entry to the land being taken.
 A photographic and video record of the condition of the land will also be taken by the contractor.